Normal Baby Feeding Patterns

 Regardless of breast or bottle feeding, here are signs showing healthy baby sucking patterns:

-• Baby looks relaxed while feeding
+- Baby looks relaxed while feeding

-• Their hands become progressively more open
+- Their hands become progressively more open

-• You can see and hear them swallowing
+- You can see and hear them swallowing

-• They take natural pauses and return to feeding when ready
+- They take natural pauses and return to feeding when ready

-• Baby comes off the breast or bottle looking satisfied and calm
+- Baby comes off the breast or bottle looking satisfied and calm

 Bottom Line

-Your baby is learning to feed just as you’re learning to feed them.
-It takes time to recognize and understand their baby sucking patterns.
-This is completely normal.
-If you’re ever unsure about your baby’s feeding, reach out to your healthcare provider.
-A lactation consultant can help too.
-They’re there to support you on this journey.
+Your baby is learning to feed just as you’re learning to feed them, and it takes time for both of you to find your rhythm together.
+This learning process is completely normal and expected.
+If you’re ever unsure about your baby’s feeding, don’t hesitate to reach out to your healthcare provider or a lactation consultant.
+They’re there to support you on this journey and can offer personalized guidance.

 – Ali